 - or something similar.

 Typically these liability waivers are not negotiable.
-Patrons either sign them “as is” or they are not allowed to participate in the activity.
+You either sign them “as is” or you are not allowed to participate in the activity.

-Note, however, that the absence of a liability waiver does not automatically make a company liable for a patron’s injuries.
-Under California’s law on assumption of the risk, participating in a potentially risky activity (such as attending a baseball game) may automatically shift the burden of injury to the participant.
+Note, however, that the absence of a liability waiver does not automatically make a company liable for your injuries.
+Under California’s law on assumption of the risk, participating in a potentially risky activity (such as attending a baseball game) may automatically shift the burden of injury to you.

-2. What kinds of injuries can be covered by an assumption of risk agreement?
+2. What kinds of injuries can be covered?

 A typical California liability waiver shields a business from all injuries, whether or not arising out of the activity.